 Similarly, we do not prefer getting a streak of red marks on our report cards or result sheets, right?
 That is a trigger for poor performance and therefore, we will try to avoid that as much as we can resulting in improved performance.

-A lot of times, we do not understand and we are experiencing a certain emotion because of our ambience.
+A lot of times, we do not understand and we are experiencing a certain emotion because of our ambiance.
 Hopefully, this article will help us understand how our perception of colour defines our emotional response at that very moment.

 A very renowned artist, Pablo Picasso said, “Colors, like features, follow the changes of the emotions.”